General terms and conditions

 Termination:

-1. The consumer can terminate an agreement entered into for an indefinite period and aimed at the regular delivery of products (including electricity) or services at any time, observing the agreed termination rules and a notice period of no more than one month.
+1. The consumer can terminate an agreement that has been entered into for an indefinite period and that involves the regular delivery of products (including electricity) or services at any time, subject to the agreed termination rules and a notice period of no more than one month.

-2. The consumer can terminate an agreement entered into for a fixed term and aimed at the regular delivery of products (including electricity) or services at any time towards the end of the fixed term, observing the agreed termination rules and a notice period of no more than one month.
+2. The consumer may terminate an agreement that is entered into for a fixed term and that aims at the regular delivery of products (including electricity) or services at any time at the end of the fixed term, observing the agreed termination rules and a notice period of no more than one month.

 3. The consumer can terminate the agreements mentioned in the previous paragraphs: